Can a varicocele keep me from growing?

 Hi,

-I’m 14 years old and started having pain in my right and left testicle about six months ago.
+I’m 14 years old and started having pain in my right and left testicles about six months ago.
 The doctors told me nothing and said that I was fine.
-However, three months ago the left testicle became bumpy and wormy and had extreme pain.
+However, three months ago, the left testicle became bumpy and wormy and had extreme pain.
 I went back to the doctor.
 I knew it was a varicocele.
-He again told me everything was fine but I got angry and demanded an ultrasound.
-I was then diagnosed as having “a large left-side varicocele and a right-sided 6 mm epidermal cyst.”
+He again told me everything was fine, but I got angry and demanded an ultrasound.
+I was then diagnosed as having “a large left-sided varicocele and a right-sided 6 mm epidermal cyst.”
 Now I have an operation scheduled.

-Four months ago in my school, we had a puberty session and I was severely embarrassed when the teacher asked for a truthful tally of sizes.
-When I saw the average was 4″ and mine was 2″, I just said 3″ and even then the whole classed laughed.
-I am now the only one in my whole school year whose voice hasn’t changed or broke at all.
-I went from being the tallest to being one of the shortest in three years.
+Four months ago, my school had a puberty session, and I was severely embarrassed when the teacher asked for a truthful tally of sizes.
+When I saw the average was 4″ and mine was 2″, I just said 3″, and even then, the whole class laughed.
+I am now the only one in my whole school year whose voice hasn’t changed or broken at all.
+I went from being the tallest to one of the shortest in three years.

-I have had pubic hair and armpit hair for three years.
-It has seemed that after the first year of growing it all just stopped.
+I have had pubic and armpit hair for three years.
+It has seemed that after the first year of growth, it all just stopped.
 The doctors said there’s nothing they can do.
 It is small and very peculiar.
-They said that my varicocele may be affecting my growth by heating the testicle; therefore, inhibiting growth but had no conclusion.
+They said that my varicocele may be affecting my growth by heating the testicle, inhibiting growth, but they had no conclusion.

-Please, may I have some expert advice on my situation?
+May I please have some expert advice on my situation?

 By the way, I do not masturbate, am not sexually active in any way, and have not had any wet dreams.